explosion/spacy-transformers/README.md

 `spacy-transformers[cuda92]` for CUDA9.2 or `spacy-transformers[cuda100]` for
 CUDA10.0.

+If you are having trouble installing PyTorch, follow the [instructions](https://pytorch.org/get-started/locally/) on the official website for your specific operation system and requirements.

 We've also pre-packaged some of the pretrained models as spaCy model packages.
 You can either use the `spacy download` command or download the packages from the [model releases](https://github.com/explosion/spacy-models/releases).